newnetdev/NetworkToCode-Class/labs/Lab_25_3_NAPALM_JUNOS.md

 Use the `compare_config` method to show the configuration diffs.

-This is where you get to see the real power of EOS and NAPALM working together.
+This is where you get to see the real power of JUNOS and NAPALM working together.

 ```python
 >>> print(device.compare_config())